kuzzleio/documentation-old/src/sdk-reference/collection/publish-message.md

 ## Callback Response

-Returns a raw Kuzzle Backend response in JSON format.
+Returns a raw Kuzzle response in JSON format.